Computer Science and Mathematics

 Senior Requirement

 The senior requirement is a project or an essay on a topic acceptable to both departments.
-Students typically enroll in CPSC 490 or MATH 475.
-An oral report on the mathematical aspects of the project must be presented to the Mathematics faculty.
+Students typically enroll in CPSC 490 or MATH 475 or MATH 480 through MATH 489.
 Permission must be obtained in writing from the director of undergraduate studies (DUS) of both departments before embarking on the project or the essay.

 Advising